In order to ensure that our limited resources have their maximum impact, LAC follows certain guidelines. These are:

 We may also take the view if we felt that our representations were having a limited effect and that the user’s case would be better served by the full attentions of an instructed firm of high street solicitors.

-The Centre will not continue to act for clients who show abusive or discriminatory behaviour towards staff or other users.
+LAC will not continue to act for clients who show abusive or discriminatory behaviour towards staff or other users.

 Please see the attached Privacy Notice for details on how we use your personal information.